 These were what I used for my 500 pushups a day routine.

 - BCAAs: If you are bulking and you are consuming enough protein, then you most probably won’t need BCAAs.
-But if you work out fasted in the AM like me, then adding BCAAs will completely change the way you feel.
+But if you work out fast in the AM like me, then adding BCAAs will completely change the way you feel.
 You’ll feel less sore; you will recover faster.
-You can take them pre, post or intra.
+You can take them pre, post, or intra.
 I like to take them intra.
 About 15 grams.

 - Glutamine: Zero muscle soreness.
 Period.

 - Creatine: The only legal and safe performance-enhancement chemical around.
 It’s cheap too.
 So, why not?